shreyashg-sopho/DSA/LinkedIn/Closest Binary Search Tree Value II.md

 ### Optimal Solution

-In the abiove solution, that solution would have worked on any tree regardless of it being sorted or not because our heap was taking care of maintaining the order at the end of the day.
+In the above solution, that solution would have worked on any tree regardless of it <br>
+being sorted or not because our heap was taking care of maintaining the order at the<br>
+end of the day.
 So we really did not use the sorting property to our advantage.

 Know that travering the BST will help us access elemtns in ascending order.

-So if let's maintain a queue and add k elements.
+So if let's maintain a queue to main the k closest elements. <br>
+The one at the top will be the furthest one.
 (Intution is difficult but let's try with a queue).
+So let's see with an example.

+NOTE : This solution works because the top element in the queue is always the farthest of the k from the target.

+#### Dry Run
 ```
 Made up example :
 say BST traversal becomes : [2,3,7,8]